sparktechagency/HomeQuoteConnectApp_backend/README.md

 socket.on("new-notification", console.log);
 socket.on("user-status-changed", console.log);
 🧾 License
-This code is part of a private backend system for [Your App Name].
+This code is part of a private backend system .
 Unauthorized use or reproduction is prohibited.

 ✍️ Maintained by: